mavlink/MAVSDK-docs/en/examples/README.md

 #### Windows

 First [Build and install the DroneCore C++ Library](../contributing/build.md).
 Make sure that you install the library and headers in the standard location:

 ```sh
 cmake --build . --target install
 ```

-Build and run the example as shown below (in this case *takeoff_and_land*, but all the other examples are built and run in the same way):
+Build the example as shown below (in this case *takeoff_and_land*, but all the other examples are built in the same way):
 ```sh
 cd example/takeoff_land/
 mkdir build && cd build